Alvin-Vuong/p2k/README.md

 # ghai
 (general household artificial intelligence)

-## P2K is a voice-controlled music queueing interface.
+## P2K is a voice-controlled music queuing interface.

 Playlist2000 uses Windows Speech Recognition combined with the Vocola voice command language to implement an interface that creates a "jukebox-like" media player control system.
 Behind the application is a Python programming interface to convert the queue-based verbal instructions to Windows batch scripts that then play songs in their specified order.